A Courageous Commitment to Vulnerable Children

 Faith leaders changing their communities

 Faith leaders are uniquely placed to protect the rights and know the needs of the most vulnerable in their communities.
-They have profoundly deep, trusted relationships and links with the people and often determine which behaviours are prescribed
+They have profoundly deep, trusted relationships and links with the people and often determine which behaviours are prescribed or prohibited.

 With such widespread influence, they can motivate changes in thinking, foster dialogue, set community priorities, ensure increasing competency in their congregations to meet community needs, and mobilise their congregations to do so.
 For these reasons, World Vision developed a targeted programme called Channels of Hope as a way to engage faith leaders on difficult and controversial topics.